 You protect other hosts (and yourself).

 Honest reviews help identify repeat offenders.
 If someone left a mess or broke rules, your review can save the next host from the same headache and help Airbnb track patterns of behavior.
+Professional listings with quality photos and consistent positive reviews attract the best guests.

 You boost your visibility.